MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 # Working with qubits

 Qubits are the fundamental object of information in quantum computing.
-For a general introduction to qubits, see [Understanding quantum computing](xref:microsoft.quantum.overview.understanding), and to dive deeper, see [The Qubit](xref:microsoft.quantum.concepts.qubit).
+For a general introduction to qubits, see [Understanding quantum computing](xref:microsoft.quantum.overview.understanding), and to dive deeper into their mathematical representation, see [The Qubit](xref:microsoft.quantum.concepts.qubit).

 This article explores how to use and work with qubits in a Q# program.